 Students enjoy individualized attention from dedicated faculty as they dive into their research interest, and they collaborate with world-class physicians under the new master collaborative research agreement between UW-Eau Claire and Mayo Clinic Health System.
 Exercise science majors complete a senior research project, and outstanding research is submitted by faculty to national scholarly journals, like the International Journal of Research in Exercise Physiology--a peer-reviewed journal founded for the purpose of publishing undergrad student research and providing undergraduates with valuable experience in the peer-review and publication process.

-The Kinesiology Department is dedicated to providing hands-on work that sets our students apart.
-Outside of the classroom, students work in the Exercise Physiology Lab, a research facility where they get hands-on experience evaluating human performance and researching fitness and performance.
+The Kinesiology Department is dedicated to providing engaging work that sets our students apart.
+Outside of the classroom, students work in the Exercise Physiology Lab, a research facility where they get real-world experience evaluating human performance and researching fitness and performance.
 The Exercise Physiology Lab is expanding in size to allow even more undergraduate-level research.

 Preliminary plans have also been laid out for the Sonnentag Event and Recreation Complex.
 As currently envisioned, the complex will include YMCA, UW-Eau Claire and Mayo Clinic Health System wellness, aquatics and recreation facilities, providing even more opportunity for kinesiology students to have professional experiences.